 Jumper

-An E.I.D.E. jumper connects the pins on the circuit board on the hard drive jumper block electronically by placing electrically conductive elements over them.
-For example, the jumper can choose a slave or master hard drive.
-It is situated near the 40-pin connector on the hard drive.
+An E.I.D.E. jumper connects the pins on the circuit board on the hard drive jumper block electronically by placing electrically conductive elements over them, such as choosing a slave or master hard drive, and is located near the 40-pin connector on the hard drive.

 Just-in-time (J.I.T.)